legendarycode3/mastering-html-css-course-exercises/README.md

 12. Pseudo-element Selector **"::"**: A CSS pseudo-element selector applies styles to specific, abstract parts of an element that are not directly represented by distinct HTML elements in the document tree, like , selector::pseudo-element-name { }
  <br/>
+ In CSS, "pseudo-selectors" is an umbrella term for two related but distinct concepts:

  ➡️ **Box Model**  <br/>
  Components of the CSS Box Model <br/>